kubawajs/Python-scrappers/README.md

-# Python-scrappers
+# Python-tools
-A set of scrappers for popular advertisement websites
+A set of Python tools, eg. ocr and web scrapping.